Width-k Eulerian polynomials of type A and B and its Gamma-positivity: Width-k Eulerian polynomials of type

 where, for any permutation $\pi\in B_n$, the type $B$ width-$k$ order polynomial is

-Now, we give the analog generating function type $B$ order polynomials of Proposition 3.10 \cite{26} in the following in term of width-k descents statistics. \begin{thm} For a given permutation $\pi \in B_n$.
-The generating function for width-k type B order polynomials is:
+In the following theorem, we give the analogous generating function type $B$ polynomials order of Proposition 3.10 in \cite{26} in terms of statistics of width-$k$ descents. \begin{thm} For a given permutation $\pi \in B_n$, the generating function for width-$k$ type $B$ order polynomials is given by